The family was Jewish ...

 In her moving family chronicle, Judy Rosenthal introduces—among others—victims of National Socialism as members of her family, as beloved, sorely missed persons, along with their stories.
 In a special form of first-hand testimony, family histories of this kind can bring individual fates back out of oblivion and make us aware of them in the present as a part of our common past.

-Prof. Dr. Ludger van Gisteren
+Prof. Dr. em.
+Ludger van Gisteren

 University Professor of Medical Psychology,